shiva1333/kafka-signoz/README.md

 4) (optional) Opentelemetry JMX metrics collector installation
 5) OpenTelmetry collector setup

-For the sake of simplicity, (1), (2), and (3) are supposed to be in same host (VM, laptop, containerised environment).
+For the sake of simplicity, (1), (2), and (3) are supposed to be in the same host (VM, laptop, containerised environment).

-Last section contains some Troubleshooting tips!!
+The last section contains some Troubleshooting tips!!

 ---
 ### **Step 1:** Kafka Setup